 Roman

-This method is common for students of music theory and uses roman numerals to express the relative position of the chord to the key.
-In the key of C using this style, "I" is C major, "II" is D minor, "III" is E minor, "IV" is F major, "V" is G minor, "VI" is A minor and "VII" is B diminished.
-One advantage of this system is that aside from the root, any chord that contains and "I" is minor.
-You can also opt to use Lowercase Minor Chordswhich is a typical style used with Roman numerals to quickly learn the structure of a chart.
+This method is common for students of music theory and uses Roman numerals to express the relative position of the chord to the key.
+In the key of C using this style, "I" is C major, "II" is D minor, "III" is E minor, "IV" is F major, "V" is G minor, "VI" is A minor, and "VII" is B diminished.
+One advantage of this system is that, aside from the root, any chord that contains an "I" is minor.
+You can also opt to use Lowercase Minor Chords, which is a typical style used with Roman numerals to quickly learn the structure of a chart.

 Solfege

-Lastly, Solfege is a fancy way to represent chords like in the famous The Sound of Music song, "Do Re Mi".
+Lastly, Solfege is a fancy way to represent chords, like in the famous The Sound of Music song, "Do Re Mi".
 This style is particularly well-known in many European countries.
 OnSong will display the following to represent the position of the chord in the key.
 For instance, in the key of C, the "do" would be C major, "re" would be D minor, "mi" would be.
 E minor, "fa" would be F major, "so" would be G major, "la" would be A minor, "ti" would be B diminished.
 One option that Solfege has is a concept called "movable do".
-This is the default where the "do" moves as the root of the key so that if you change key, the root will always be "do".
-You can changed this to "Fixed Do" which locks "do" to always represent "C".
+This is the default, where the "do" moves as the root of the key, so that if you change the key, the root will always be "do".
+You can change this to "Fixed Do", which locks "do" to always represent "C".
 You can adjust this in Settings > Menu Settings > Style Preferences > Chords > Key > Solfege Type.

-If you want to apply this to a book or your entire library you can do this by opening the Apply Styles Menu by tapping on the three dot in the upper right corner of the Style Preferences Menu.
+If you want to apply this to a book or your entire library, you can do this by opening the Apply Styles Menu by tapping on the three dots in the upper right corner of the Style Preferences Menu.
 Then select the book, set, or all versions.
-Depending on how larger your library is, this could take a few seconds to complete.
+Depending on how large your library is, this could take a few seconds to complete.